AbhiXverse/Solidity-journey/Day 07/EVM (Opcodes).md

         - ADD, SUB, MUL, DIV

 - Comparison Operations:
-    - Logic checks and bitwise
+    - Logic checks and bitwise operations
+    - e.g:
+         - LT, GT, EQ, ISZERO -> less than, equal etc
+         - AND, OR, XOR, NOT